 Train Tickets and Reservations for Surat Thani Train Station

-There are ticket counters within the train station, in the ticket hall on the right side of the building as you go in.
-Unlike with bus stations, there is only one train operator (State Railway of Thailand), so you won’t be faced with multiple choices when buying your ticket, except for deciding which ticket type you would like.
-These range from the very basic seat with a fan which is Class 3 and the cheapest ticket.
-Second Class Fan Seats are a little more comfortable and have steward service, and up from here are Second Class and First Class Air Conditioned as well as Sleeper options for both classes, which are the most expensive.
+There are ticket counters in the ticket hall on the right side of the train station as you go in.
+Unlike bus stations, there is only one train operator (State Railway of Thailand).
+You won’t be faced with multiple choices when buying your ticket, except deciding which ticket type you would like.
+These range from the cheapest ticket a seat with a fan in third Class.
+Second Class Fan Seats are a little more comfortable and have a train hostess.
+Next are the Second Class and First Class Air Conditioned.
+Then there are the most expensive Sleeper options for both classes.

-Usually you could just purchase your ticket on the day at the Surat Thani Train Station, however, if you want a Sleeper ticket it is recommended to buy these in advance as they often sell out days before the departure date.
-Look online for bookings to make life easier, using a service such as 12go where you can search multiple trains and compare ticket prices.
+It is possible to buy your tickets on the day of travel at the Surat Thani Train Station.
+But, if you want a Sleeper ticket, buy these in advance as they often sell out days before the departure date.
+Look online for bookings to make life easier, using a service such as 12go where you can search for many trains and compare ticket prices.

 Facilities at Surat Thani Train Station

-As Surat Thani train station is frequented by so many foreign tourists, it is set up well to handle non-Thai speakers.
-This means there are lots of things in English to make it easier for visitors to find what they need, as well as English speaking staff on-hand to help.
-Announcements are made in both Thai and English; Many of the staff at the information desk speak English; and there are security staff who may not be as good at English but can help direct you to the right platform for your train.
+Surat Thani train station has many foreign tourists visiting, and is set up well to handle non-Thai speakers.
+There are signs in English to make it easier for visitors to find what they need, as well as English-speaking staff on-hand to help.
+Public Announcements are made in both Thai and English.
+Many of the staff at the information desk speak English.
+There is security staff who may not be as good at English but can help direct you to the right platform for your train.

-If you’re waiting for a train and want to eat, there are several options including a café and small food stalls serving local foods in the evenings.
-You can also buy drinks and snacks to take away from a few small shops right inside the station, or head outside and you’ll find a variety of places (such as 7-Eleven and a mart) all within about 100 meters.
+Surat Thani train station has several options if you want something to eat.
+This includes a café and small food stalls serving local foods in the evenings.
+You can also buy drinks and snacks to take away from a few small shops right inside the station.
+Another option is to head about 100 meters outside, where you’ll find places such as 7-Eleven and a mart.

-Surat Thani train station does have public toilets as well, and there is a left luggage service on Platform 1 where you can securely leave any bags for a fee.
+Surat Thani train station has public toilets.
+There is a left luggage service on Platform 1 where you securely can leave any bags for a fee.

 Click on a star to rate it!